 Affordable broadband service, while not the primary barrier to internet adoption in Oregon, nevertheless presents a significant challenge to connectivity for a large number of people in Oregon.
-In Oregon, low-income individuals are 12.7 percentage points less likely than higher-income individuals to have a home internet subscription, highlighting the connection between affordability and internet adoption.
+In Oregon, low-income individuals are 12.7 percentage points less likely than higher-income individuals to have a home internet subscription,114 highlighting the connection between affordability and internet adoption.

-The American Community Survey reports that 94.3 percent of people in Oregon have a home internet subscription of any kind which-despite surpassing the national rate by 4 percentage points-still suggests that a substantial number of Oregon households are not connected to the internet at home.
-Accordingly, among Oregon households that do not subscribe to internet service of any kind, an estimated 16 percent report that a primary reason they do not pay for an internet service at home is an inability to afford service.
+The American Community Survey reports that 94.3 percent of people in Oregon have a home internet subscription of any kind which-despite surpassing the national rate by 4 percentage points115-still suggests that a substantial number of Oregon households are not connected to the internet at home.
+Accordingly, among Oregon households that do not subscribe to internet service of any kind, an estimated 16 percent report that a primary reason they do not pay for an internet service at home is an inability to afford service.116

-One of the most widely recognized interventions to lower the cost of internet service is the Federal Communications Commission's (FCC) ACP, which subsidizes up to \$30 per month (or \$75 for applicants on tribal lands) for broadband in qualifying households and may include a one-time \$100 subsidy toward buying a laptop or tablet.
-Despite the benefit of the subsidy, the ACP is known to be greatly underutilized nationwide.
-Though the state provides relevant information for people in Oregon about the ACP on the Oregon Broadband Office's website, only about 28 percent of Oregon's eligible households have enrolled in the ACP-compared to the already relatively low national rate of 39 percent.
+One of the most widely recognized interventions to lower the cost of internet service was the Federal Communications Commission's (FCC) ACP, 117 which subsidized up to \$30 per month (or \$75 for applicants on tribal lands) for broadband in qualifying households and included a onetime \$100 subsidy toward buying a laptop or tablet.
+Despite the benefit of the subsidy, the ACP was known to be greatly underutilized nationwide prior to federal funds for the program being exhausted.
+The state provided relevant information for people in Oregon about the ACP on the Oregon Broadband Office's website,118 though at the time the program was open to enrollment, only about 28 percent of Oregon's eligible households actually signed up for the ACP (compared to the already relatively low national rate of 39 percent).119